-Once a for-profit organization is approved for participation, it may continue to participate even if the percentage of enrolled children or licensed capacity (whichever is less) receiving Title XX benefits or free or reduced-price meals falls below 25 percent.
-However, no reimbursement will be made to a for-profit organization for meals and/or snacks served at any site during any month in which the percentage falls below 25%.
-This includes meals served in both the traditional child care and at-risk afterschool care center components of the CACFP.
+Once a for-profit organization is approved for participation, it may continue to participate even if the percentage of enrolled participants for which it receives Title XIX and/or Title XX benefits falls below 25 percent.
+However, no reimbursement will be made to a for-profit organization for meals served at any site during any month in which that percentage falls below 25%.

-The following is an example of how to calculate the percentage of enrolled children or licensed capacity that receive Title XX benefits or free or reduced-price meals:
+The following is an example of how to calculate the percentage of enrolled participants that receive Title XIX and/or Title XX benefits: